psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 📌 If you see warnings or if any plugin settings or tabs are disabled, this could indicate permission issues, an unsupported environment, or missing dependencies that the plugin requires to function properly.

 > [!TIP]
 > You do not need any external Nginx module.
-If you're deploying on an **All-in-One Monolithic Server** simply execute the one of the following one liner's on the server after installing plugin and follow instructions. <br/> <br/>Please read the information below to understand what **install.sh** does.
+If you're deploying on an **All-in-One Monolithic Server** simply execute the one of the following one liner's on the server after installing plugin and follow instructions. <br/> <br/>Please read the **Installation Instructions** below.

 💯```bash <(curl -Ss https://psaux-it.github.io/install.sh)``` <br/>
-💯```wget -qO /tmp/install.sh https://psaux-it.github.io/install.sh && bash /tmp/install.sh```

 ### Plugin Main Features